ruoyuwang1995nya/pfd-kit/README.md

 # PFD-kit: finetune and distillation from pre-trained atomic models
-[PFD-kit](https://github.com/ruoyuwang1995nya/dp-distill) automates the fine-tuning and distillation process of pre-trained atomic models, such as DPA-2.
+[PFD-kit](https://github.com/ruoyuwang1995nya/dp-distill) automates the fine-tuning and distillation process of pre-trained atomic models.
 It enables practical atomistic simualtion with the highly transferable, but computationally expensive pre-trained models.
-At current stage, PFD-kit is built upon the  [DPGEN2](https://github.com/deepmodeling/dpgen2) workflow and supports the Deep Potential models.
+PFD-kit is built upon the [dflow](https://github.com/dptech-corp/dflow.git) package and includes components of [DPGEN2](https://github.com/deepmodeling/dpgen2) workflow.
+Currently, PFD-kit supports the Deep Potential models.

 ## Table of Contents